 During the procedure:

-The surgeon sits at the console of the da Vinci® system, where they will control 4 robotic hands and see images from a high-definition 3D camera
+The surgeon sits at the console of the robot-assisted surgical system where they will control 4 robotic hands and see images from a high-definition 3D camera

 The small robotic hands are very small, allowing the surgeon to make very precise movements